 A naive approach to this problem is through repetition coding \figrefsub{noisy_channel_coding_fig}{b}.
 Here, the message is repeated $N$ times before being sent through the channel, and the decoder chooses the bit at each position that occurred the greatest number of times in the repetition-coded message.
 The wrong message can be received if more than half of the bits in a given position flip.
 To lower the probability of this happening, we can increase the number of repetitions.
 This reduces the probability of error, but in doing so lengthens the message needed for each event and thus lowers the rate at which information can be transmitted.
 As we specify a lower and lower maximal acceptable probability of message error, the rate at which information is sent approaches $0$ \figrefsub{noisy_channel_coding_fig}{c}.

 The noisy channel coding theorem proved that we can do better than this.
 To do so, we must send multiple messages at once, also known as \textbf{block coding}.
-In the case of this binary channel, this is done by taking multiple binary messages, and passing them through an encoder that maps to a single binary string.
+For this binary channel, this is done by taking multiple binary messages and passing them through an encoder that maps to a single binary string.
 The encoder in \textbf{Figure \ref{noisy_channel_coding_fig}d} is called a Hamming code, which is a good choice for this problem, but not specifically needed for the noisy channel coding theorem.
-Similar to the previous case, those bits are then transmitted and the decoder attempts to correct errors and reconstruct the original message.
+As before, the bits are then transmitted and the decoder attempts to correct errors and reconstruct the original messages.

 As the bottom panel of \textbf{Figure \ref{noisy_channel_coding_fig}d} shows, by transmitting a sequence of random events as a single outcome, we can increase the block length of our transmission system while leaving the rate unchanged by keeping the ratio of source bits and transmitted bits constant.